 Lethbridge Lodge (1998)

 From 1934 until 1996, the lodge sat on the shore of Little Lake Sunapee.
 This large, rustic building was framed with hand-hewn timbers from New London’s first meeting house, originally erected in 1788.
-The lodge was reconstructed on campus in 1998 and named Lethbridge Lodge in honor of trustee and friend George M. “Bud” Lethbridge, in May 2004.
-The building has a great room with a fireplace, snack bar and internet lounge.
+The lodge was reconstructed on campus in 1998, and in May 2004, it was named Lethbridge Lodge in honor of trustee and friend George M. “Bud” Lethbridge.
+The building has a great room with a fireplace, snack bar and pub.
 It is available to students, faculty and staff 24 hours a day with ID card access.
+It also houses a classroom used by the Adventures in Learning program.

 Mercer Hall (1963; 2002)

-The Mercer Hall building houses nursing and health sciences classrooms, conference areas, laboratories and meeting spaces.
-A 20-foot addition, a climbing wall, an expanse of windows overlooking Mount Kearsarge and a colonnade were also included in the 2002 renovations.
-Named for former trustee William C. Mercer and his wife, Ramona Wells Mercer ’41, the building was rededicated in the fall of 2002.
-It was originally built in 1963 with funds raised by Dr. Eugene Austin, second president of the college.
+Mercer Hall was built in 1963 with funds raised by Dr. Eugene Austin, second president of the college, and was renovated in 2002.
+It houses classrooms, conference areas, laboratories and meeting spaces.
+A 20-foot addition, a climbing wall, an expanse of windows overlooking Mount Kearsarge and a colonnade were included in the renovations.
+Named for former trustee William C. Mercer and his wife, Ramona Wells Mercer ’41, the building was rededicated in fall 2002.

 President’s House (1937)